6.2 - Compatibility of the approach with other frameworks

 Details

-⏳[WIP] Planned evolutions
+⏳[WIP] Planned developments

 E1-1: Develop a transition plan for climate change mitigation